project-hadron/discovery-capability/docs/source/introduction/overview.rst

 Why Project Hadron?
 ===================
-Project Hadron provides a quick top market Machine Learning pipeline from preprocessing to model predict, run as a single or multiple microservices within an application solution.
+Project Hadron provides a light touch, robust Machine Learning pipeline from preprocessing and model predict, run as a single or multiple microservices within an application solution.
 It also lends itself to exploratory data analysis (EDA) integrating with existing data science packages and processes.